alexfernandez/loadtest/README.md

 Send a custom header with the request.
 The line `header:value` is then sent to the server.
 This parameter can be repeated as many times as needed.
+Example:

+    $ loadtest -H user-agent:tester/0.4 ...

-Note: loadtest will add a few headers on its own: the "host" header parsed from the URL, a custom user agent "loadtest/" plus version, and an accept header for "\*/\*".
+Note: if not present, loadtest will add a few headers on its own: the "host" header parsed from the URL, a custom user agent "loadtest/" plus version (`loadtest/1.1.0`), and an accept header for "\*/\*".

-Example user agent: `loadtest/1.0.0`.
+Note: when the same header is sent several times, only the last value will be considered.
+If you want to send multiple values with a header, separate them with semicolons:

+    $ loadtest -H accept:text/plain;text-html ...

 ### `-T content-type`